 - Wild Orange and doTERRA Balance®

 - You can diffuse both oils during labor and delivery.
 These are my two favorite oils to diffuse because they establish a calm atmosphere.

 - Transforming your mind, body, and home has never been easier with essential oils and essential oil infused products.
 With doTERRA, you can be confident that your essential oils are safe, pure, and effective.
 This kit contains ( Lavender, Lemon, Peppermint, Tea Tree, Oregano, Frankincense, Deep Blue, Breathe, OnGuard, DigestZen in 5ml bottles) the Family Essentials Kit and Brevi® Stone Diffuser.

 **Pregnant or lactating women should consult a physician prior to the use of dietary supplements and cosmetics.
 Also, consult a physician prior to giving supplements to, or applying cosmetics on infants.

-If you would like to learn more about essential oils or purchase them at wholesale pricing I recommend only doTERRA Essential oils.
+If you would like to learn more about essential oils or purchase them at wholesale pricing, by now your recognize that I only recommend doTERRA Essential oils.
 Please consider joining our community to learn more and for unlimited support on how to use the oils and products for your family.
 LEARN MORE HERE

 Massage Therapist, Phyto/Aromatherapist & dōTERRA Wellness Advocate